bocadilloproject/bocadillo/docs/guide/api-guides/routing.md

 ## Specifying HTTP methods (function-based views only)

-By default, a route accepts all HTTP methods.
-On function-based views, you can use the `methods` argument to `@api.route()` to specify the set of HTTP methods being exposed:
+By default, a route exposes the following HTTP methods: GET, HEAD, POST, PUT, DELETE, OPTIONS, PATCH.

+On function-based views,
+you can use the `methods` argument to `@api.route()` to specify the set of HTTP methods being exposed: